aniaje/hr-app/README.md

 # HR-App

-HR-App is a dashboard to support recruitment process.
-It's candidates and open roles database.
+HR App is a dashboard to support recruitment process.
+It's also candidates and open roles management system.

 ## Installation